Criminal Charges Require A Tough, Experienced Lawyer

 Both burglary and trespass are crimes against property.
 You can be charged with a trespass if you are not authorized and willfully enter or remain in a structure or conveyance or if you were permitted but were warned by an authorized person to leave and you refuse to do so.
 Whereas you can be charged with burglary if you enter or remain in a structure or conveyance with the intent to commit an offense, unless of course the premises are open to the public or you are licensed or were invited to enter or remain.
 You may be charged with burglary under Fla.
 Stat.
 810.02, which is classified as a felony, and trespass under Fla.
 Stat.
 810.08 or 810.09, which is classified as a misdemeanor.
 However, trespass can be classified as a felony if aggravating factors are involved such as the use of a firearm.

-Did you know if Florida, you could be charged criminally for traffic related offenses?
+Did you know in Florida, you could be charged criminally for traffic related offenses?
 Under Fla.
 Stat.
 322.34, you can be criminally charged with driving with a suspended license, which is typically charged as a misdemeanor.
 However, it can be classified as a felony if aggravating factors are involved such as it is your third or subsequent conviction or you have been classified as a habitual traffic offender.
-In Florida, if your motor vehicle registration is expired for more than 6 months you can be charged with a misdemeanor under Fla.
+In Florida, if your motor vehicle registration is expired for more than six months, you can be charged with a misdemeanor under Fla.
 Stat.
 320.07.
-Additionally, in Florida if you attach a tag that is not assigned to a vehicle you can be charged with a misdemeanor under Fla.
+Additionally, in Florida if you attach a tag that is not assigned to a vehicle, you can be charged with a misdemeanor under Fla.
 Stat.
 320.261.

 Florida has a variety of fraud related statutes.
 Organized scheme to defraud, under Fla.
 Stat.
 817.034, entails you engaging in a scheme to defraud and thereby obtaining property.
 Motor vehicle title fraud, under Fla.
 Stat.
 319.33, means altering or forging a certificate of title, retaining or using such certificate knowing it has been altered or forged, procuring or attempting to procure or pass or attempt to pass a certificate of title knowing the vehicle is stolen or using a false name, address or any false statement on an application or affidavit for title.
 Driver license fraud, under Fla.
 Stat.
 322.212, requires knowingly possessing, selling, manufacturing, or delivering a fraudulent driver license or using a fictitious name or false statement on an application for driver license.
 Criminal use of personal identification information, under Fla.
 Stat.
 817.568, entails any person who willfully and without authorization fraudulently uses, or possesses with intent to fraudulently use, personal identification information concerning another person without first obtaining that person’s consent.
 All of which are punishable as felonies.

-If you are facing criminal charges, your property was seized or you want to expunge your criminal record, The Castro Law Firm can help you.
-Please call us at call (561) 223-9148 to schedule your free consultation.
+If you are facing criminal charges, your property was seized or you want to expunge your criminal record, The Castro Law Firm, PLLC, can help you.
+Please call 561-408-0369 to schedule your free consultation or send an email.
+Hablamos Español.